TobbysGitHub/General-Artificial-Intelligence/micro-prediction capsule system.md

 ### 2. Capsule excitation
 There are two capsule-excitation mode: active excitation mode and memory excitation mode.

-The outputs of the two neural networks of the neuron capsule are aligned, and the two form a consistent distinguishable network structure, which is introduced by the former artical.
+The outputs of the two neural networks of the neuron capsule are aligned, and the two form a consistent distinguishable network structure, which is introduced by the former artical(consistent-distinguishable learning).
 When the output is distinguishablely-consistent with each other, the capsule is in active excitation mode.
 The capsule may output the output of the single-step neural network outward, and the memory unit refreshes the stored values ​​and address.

 When not in the active excitation mode, the capsule may output the value stored in the memory unit, which is called a memory excitation mode.